 Long-term gout affects the kidneys and advances into tophaceous gout with recurrent and more frequent flare-ups.
 However, many patients don’t realize that gout is not just crystals causing temporary inflammation; gout can also permanently affect the bones and result in joint deterioration and destruction.
 Imagine an apple being eaten from the inside out by worms.
 The apple is your bone and joints; the worms are gout-induced erosion.

 If joint damage has already taken place, then medications alone will not resolve the problem.
 There may even be knock-on effects of a joint compromised by gout, causing secondary musculoskeletal pains in other areas of the foot and ankle.
 Podiatrists can address the resulting joint pain and deformity by adjusting the foot biomechanics, using shoe modifications and custom orthotic insoles for long-term relief.

+Gout treatment in Singapore has several phases.
+The first step is deal with the pain and inflammation.
 Patients should rest and use an ice pack for acute inflammation.
 As the initial flare-up subsides, a warm-to-cold contrast therapy can help to flush out the joint.

 Education is a key to empowering the patient, podiatrists will advise patients comprehensively on their condition and give long-term care advice to help to significantly manage their gout.